ccook307/hello-world/README.md

 # hello-world
 test

-I am just starting out learning html code and hope to become a web development freelancer.
+I am just starting out learning to code with the Web Developer Bootcamp on Udemy.
+I hope to become a web development freelancer.